Romans 3:21-31

 Read more…

-but a 4th aspect of redemption is only found in Ephesians:
+but a fourth aspect of redemption is only found in Ephesians:

-25b for the shewing forth of his righteousness, in respect of the passing by the sins that had taken place before, through the forbearance of God; v.25b The “sins that are past” is a reference to sins of Old Testament saints that were “passed by” in view of the future work of the cross; c.p. “the city Adam” Josh.
+25b for the shewing forth of his righteousness, in respect of the passing by the sins that had taken place before, through the forbearance of God; v.25b His Righteousness in Passing By (Old Testament).
+The “sins that are past” is a reference to sins of Old Testament saints that were “passed by” in view of the future work of the cross; c.p. “the city Adam” Josh.
 3:14-17.
 How was God able to do this?
 How could He pass over their sins and still remain righteous?
 The gospel “shows forth His righteousness” in that it declares what God has done with the sins of those who believe.

-vv.25b-26 The leading thought is that the work of Christ and God’s setting Him forth has declared God’s righteousness in justifying both Old (v.25b), and New (v.26) Testament saints.
+vv.25b-26 One Expiation of Sins for Old and New Testament Saints.
+The leading thought is that the work of Christ and God’s setting Him forth has declared God’s righteousness in justifying both Old (v.25b), and New (v.26) Testament saints.
 Rom.
 3:25 gives the thought of propitiation, Rom.
 4:25 of substitution.

 v.25b